-The fine mist penetrates deep into all cracks and crevices to flush out and kill most hidden spiders on contact as well as other household pests.
+The fine mist penetrates deep into all cracks and crevices to flush out and kill most hidden spiders on contact and other household pests.

-As with most of the top-rated foggers, spectracide will not leave any wet or messy residue after use.
+As with most top-rated foggers, spectracide will not leave any wet or messy residue after use.

 As with all foggers, it is advisable to properly ventilate all the rooms after use.